Presidents Cup Competition

 Two 10’ halves size #4 ball

-Unlimited substitutions may be made, with the consent of the referee, at any stoppage of play except on corner kicks and penalty kicks.
+Unlimited substitutions may be made for all age groups, with the consent of the referee, at any stoppage of play except on corner kicks and penalty kicks.

 If a player or coach is cautioned or ejected in connection with a Presidents Cup game, the caution or ejection is to be recorded on the Game Report by the referee.
-Ejections must also be reported by email or telephone to the designated score keeper by the coach of the team involved.
+Ejections must also be reported by email or telephone to Anne Thompson the Presidents Cup Director by the coach or manager of the team involved.

-If a player or coach is ejected from a Presidents Cup game, they must leave the field and the area surrounding the field.
-At no time is either the ejected coach or the ejected player to be close enough to the field to participate or comment on the game.
-The referee will send the player or coach off and will make the determination of the distance each must be from the field.
-If a player is ejected, the coaching staff or manager must make sure that the player ejected from their team is in the charge of an adult from their team.
-In other words, when a player is sent off and is removed from the sidelines, a responsible adult from the player’s team must be chosen to take care of the player during the remainder of the game.
+If a coach is ejected from a Presidents Cup game, he/she must leave the field and the area surrounding the field.
+At no time is the ejected coach allowed to be close enough to the field to participate or comment on the game.
+The referee will send the coach off and will make the determination of the distance each must be from the field.
+If a player is ejected, the coaching staff or manager must make sure that the player ejected from their team is in the charge a carded official or responsible adult.
+If the player remains on the bench under the responsibility of the carded official the player must remove his/her uniform jersey.
+If the player is disruptive to the game, the carded official must escort the player away from the field and remain with the player until a responsible adult can be found to take care of the player.

 Protests, Appeals and Referee Assaults and Abuse